 Church Wellesley Northwest Tower (64 and 66 Wellesley E. & 552-570 Church)

 In November 2021 the developer submitted a new proposal for a 28 storey tower on Wellesley and a 7 storey midrise on Church.
-A Community Consultation is scheduled for June 8. [more]
+A Community Consultation was held on June 8. [more]

 88 Isabella Street